Dean and Provost

 Rather than owning and operating its own teaching hospital, the SIU School of Medicine partners with local hospitals to provide necessary clinical experiences for our students.
 In 1970, the year of our founding, we signed affiliation agreements with St. John’s Hospital and Springfield Memorial Hospital (now Memorial Medical Center).
 Subsequent agreements have also been signed with the Veteran’s Administration Hospital in Marion, Memorial Hospital of Carbondale, St. Mary’s Hospital and Decatur Memorial Hospital in Decatur, and Blessing Hospital in Quincy.

 In 1973, the School’s medical practice plan, Medical Service and Research Plan (MSRP), was established to provide a basic business structure for the physician practice.
 The MSRP was reincorporated in 1997 as SIU Physicians & Surgeons, a multi-specialty group practice.
 In 2009 the practice plan was renamed SIU HealthCare.
-As a medical practice associated with SIU School of Medicine, the new name was intended to capture the full array of health care services provided and strengthen SIU’s commitment to provide the highest quality medical care available in the region.
+As a medical practice associated with SIU School of Medicine, the new name was intended to capture the full array of health care services provided and strengthen SIU’s commitment to providing the highest quality medical care available in the region.

 Nine institutes and centers deliver advanced patient care.
 These include Simmons Cancer Institute, Center for Alzheimer's Disease and Related Disorders, the Center for Family Medicine, the Southern Illinois Trauma Center, the Neuroscience Institute and the world-renowned Fertility and IVF Center.